-The 3 year studentship provides a tax-free maintenance allowance of up to £15,000 per annum plus tuition fees.
+The 3.5 year industrial CASE studentship provides a tax-free maintenance allowance of up to £15,726 per annum in the first instance plus tuition fees.
 Informal enquiries can be made to Dr James Ingram 0207 815 7980, email ingramja@lsbu.ac.uk.
-Interested parties should send their CV and cover letter by 5 January 2014.
+Interested parties should send their CV by 5 January 2014.